C2SP/wycheproof/doc/rsa.md

 ## RSA OAEP
 Manger describes an chosen ciphertext attack against RSA in [M01].
-There are implementations that were subseptible to Mangers attack, e.g. [CVE-2012-5081].
+There are implementations that were susceptible to Mangers attack, e.g. [CVE-2012-5081].

 ## RSA PKCS1 signatures